-New Jersey Attorney General Gurbir Grewal has announced the indictment of five current and former public officials and political candidates in New Jersey, including Jersey City School Board President Sudhan Thomas and former State Assemblyman and Bayonne mayoral candidate Jason O’Donnell.
+New Jersey Attorney General Gurbir Grewal has announced charges against five current and former public officials and political candidates in New Jersey, including Jersey City School Board President Sudhan Thomas and former State Assemblyman and Bayonne mayoral candidate Jason O’Donnell.

 According to a press release from the AG’s office, they have been charged with taking bribes in a major investigation of political corruption in Hudson and Morris counties, conducted by the Office of Public Integrity and Accountability (OPIA).

 The five officials are charged with taking thousands of dollars in bribes from a cooperating witness in the form of campaign contributions.
 In return, they allegedly promised the cooperating witness, who is a tax attorney, that they would vote or use their official authority or influence to hire or continue to hire his law firm for lucrative government legal work.

 Envelopes, paper bags, and even a coffee cup filled with cash were delivered to the officials by the cooperating witness at restaurants, parking lots, a political fundraiser, and a campaign headquarters, according to the attorney general.

 Other times, the cooperating witness offered checks from illegal “straw donors” or individuals reimbursed to write checks to a campaign in amounts that complied with the legal limit on individual donations.

 Jersey City School Board President Sudhan Thomas, former State Assemblyman and former Bayonne mayoral candidate Jason O’Donnell, former Morris County Freeholder John Cesaro, former Mount Arlington Council member John Windish, and former Morris County freeholder candidate Mary Dougherty were charged separately in criminal complaints with second-degree bribery in official and political matters.